-You might have heard of the terms Powering Forward and Power of Choice, but do you know what they are all about and how will they affect your business?
+You might have heard of the terms Powering Forward and Power of Choice, but do you know what they are all about and how they will affect your business?

 This has led to substantial reforms to the National Electricity Market (NEM) following recommendations to the state and federal governments by the AEMC’s Power of Choice review.